Bob Mountford: Playing career

-As a youth he played for local village team Brown Edge, before being spotted by Stanley Matthews and persuaded to join Port Vale juniors.
-He graduated through the Vale youth set up to make his first team debut as a substitute in a 2–0 defeat at Doncaster Rovers on 19 April 1969.
+As a youth, he played for local village team Brown Edge before being spotted by Stanley Matthews and persuaded to join Port Vale juniors.
+He graduated through the Vale youth set-up to make his first team debut as a substitute in a 2–0 defeat at Doncaster Rovers on 19 April 1969.
 Signing professional forms under Gordon Lee in February 1970, he made his full debut in a 2–0 defeat by Shrewsbury Town at Vale Park in a League Cup first round match on 18 August 1971.
 The young striker was gradually broken into the team over the 1971–72 and 1972–73 seasons.

 He was a regular in the 1973–74 side that battled against relegation from the Third Division.
 The following season saw the Vale push for promotion under Roy Sproson's stewardship, with Ray Williams, Brian Horton and new signing Terry Bailey providing 41 goals between them.
 Unable to establish himself in the new set-up, Mountford joined Fourth Division strugglers Scunthorpe United on a one-month loan in October 1974.
 That December he joined Crewe Alexandra, another side failing to find the net.
 He made five appearances for the "Alex" before being sold to Walter Joyce's Rochdale for £2,000 later in the month.

 The "big, bustling, old fashioned, centre forward" was in his element at Spotland.
 The 1975–76 and 1976–77 seasons were spent in mid-table obscurity in the basement division, but with 41 goals in 117 games, Mountford was a sensation for the club.

-He moved on to Huddersfield Town in September 1977 for £10,000, but struggled with injuries at Leeds Road.
-The 1977–78 season saw the "Terriers" performing comfortably in the Fourth Division under Tom Johnston's stewardship, but Rochdale clearly missed Mountford's goals – they finished bottom with 24 points and 43 goals scored.
+He moved on to Huddersfield Town in September 1977 for £10,000 but struggled with injuries at Leeds Road.
+The 1977–78 season saw the "Terriers" performing comfortably in the Fourth Division under Tom Johnston's stewardship, but Rochdale missed Mountford's goals – they finished bottom with 24 points and 43 goals scored.

 In 1978, he joined George Kirby's Halifax Town, another club at the foot of the Football League.
-The 1978–79 and 1979–80 seasons were difficult, Mountford bagging eleven goals from 62 league games.
+The 1978–79 and 1979–80 seasons were difficult, with Mountford bagging eleven goals from 62 league games.

-In 1980, he joined Tony Waddington's Crewe Alexandra on a permanent basis, but played just three games before joining Stockport County later in the year.
+In 1980, he joined Tony Waddington's Crewe Alexandra permanently but played just three games before joining Stockport County later in the year.
 He scored three goals in nine league games for Jimmy McGuigan's "Hatters" during the 1980–81 season.